-A typical transaction begins with the creation of a tender document, which can in some cases take up to two or three months.
+A typical media rights transaction begins with the creation of a tender document, which can in some cases, take up to two or three months.
 This typically sets out the bidding process as well as a template rights agreement, which sets out what rights are included and excluded, and the obligations of bidders regarding how they use them.
 The document is then circulated to a number of broadcasters; they take a few weeks to review it and give feedback.
 This is followed by a negotiation process between broadcasters and the rights holder involving both legal and business teams.
-Being able to see the results of our work on TV is one of the best parts of the job!
+Being able to see the results of our work on TV is one of the best parts of the job.

 When working on sponsorship agreements, these tend to be subject to a less formal process than the media rights tenders set out above.
 Clients in this space can be athletes themselves, clubs or governing bodies as well as corporates.
 It is also great to see the fruits of your labour in the public eye.

 With bigger deals, we could have one partner, two associates and one trainee working on the transaction, but smaller deals are usually conducted with an associate doing most of the work under a partner’s supervision – although there is often scope for trainees to help out on these too.
-Deadlines can get tight, particularly on larger transactions, so quite a few late nights are required.
+Deadlines can get tight, particularly on larger transactions so a few late nights are required.
 With smaller deals, we usually have more control and a better idea of when work is going to peak, so 9.00 am to 6.30 pm or 7.00 pm are the typical working hours.